Learn the process of animation production to create a successful video

 Step 3: Design

-• After that, we send for review several examples of illustrations in different styles.
+- After that, we send for review several examples of illustrations in different styles.

-• The client chooses what he likes best and goes to the next animation production step.
+- The client chooses what he likes best and goes to the next animation production step.

-• We can use the prepared illustrations provided by the client, too.
+- We can use the prepared illustrations provided by the client, too.

 Step 4: Аnimatic

 In animatic, it will have a more static picture or a slight slip along the background image.
-At this stage, the voiceover is very important for the motion designer to continue the animation.
+Client input at this stage informs refinements, ensuring alignment with their vision before proceeding further.

 Step 5: Animation production process

-Here it is!
-The most important stage – animation!
-At this stage, we are doing what we know best: we embody a unique story that has to become something truly fascinating and charming.
-We devote a lot of time and attention to the previous steps to make sure everything is ready.
-Then we will be able to go to the animation itself.
+We devote a lot of time and attention to the previous animation production steps to make sure everything is ready.
 All the above steps must be agreed upon before we start working since it’s hard to change something after that.
-Of course, we could do it but this affects the timing and the budget of the client.
-So we try to avoid it as much as possible.
+Of course, we could do it when needed but this affects the timing and the budget of the client.
+So we are trying to avoid it as much as possible.

 Step 6: Feedback and approval